-Dick Smith Foods has taken this philosophy one step further by donating a large proportion of the profits to charities and humanitarian causes around Australia.
-Since the beginning of Dick Smith Foods we have donated over $3.50 million to a large number of charitable organisations.
+Dick Smith Foods takes this philosophy one step further by donating all of the profits to charities and humanitarian causes around Australia.
+Since the beginning of Dick Smith Foods we have donated over $6 million to a large number of charitable organisations.

 What career opportunities are there within Dick Smith Foods?

 The staff employed directly by Dick Smith Foods are responsible for the management and marketing of the brand.
 As there are no manufacturing processes to oversee, the Dick Smith Foods’ team is quite small.

 As with all Australian companies, Dick Smith Foods adheres to the relevant Government guidelines relating to Equal Opportunity employment.